-This chapter describes the process required to acquire real property for any program-eligible activity funded wholly or partially with KCDBG funds. ("Real property" includes land with or without structures on it.)
-Acquisition assisted with KCDBG funds must comply with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA) and current regulations, effective February 2005.
+This chapter describes the two forms of acquisition of real property eligible with CDBG-DR funding.
+The first form of acquisition is referred to in the Federal Register Notice as "acquisition for redevelopment" and the second form of acquisition is referred to as "buyout for risk reduction and open space". ("Real property" includes land with or without structures on it.)
+Acquisition assisted with CDBG-DR funds must comply with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), as amended.
 This chapter also includes the appeals and record keeping processes for the acquisition of real property.

-The following requirements apply to HUD-funded projects, which include those with KCDBG funds.
-There may be situations in which other federal agencies participate with KCDBG funds in a project (e.g., Rural Development).
-In this case, a lead agency must be designated and if it is an agency working with funds other than CDBG, that federal agency's policies and requirements must be followed.
+The following requirements apply to CDBG-DR-funded projects.
+There may be situations in which other federal agencies participate with CDBG-DR funds in a project (e.g., FEMA HMGP).
+In this case, a lead agency must be designated and if it is an agency working with funds other than CDBG-DR, that federal agency's policies and requirements must be followed.
+The investment of CDBG-DR funds triggering the URA requirements must be complied with as outlined within this chapter no matter who is the designated lead agency.